cikol/hpc-guide/doc/02_general_gudelines.md

-# General guidelines for using HPC system
+# General guidelines for using HPC
 ## Terms of Use
 Terms of use are available online here: [Terms of Use](https://hpc.rtu.lv/hpc/hpc-services/using-hpc/?lang=en)